hertzmann/hertzmann.github.io/_posts/2026-08-05-science-fiction-ai.md

 </figure>
 </center>

-Some of the AIs are just fantasies for male viewers.
+Some of the AI characters are (at least, partly) fantasies for male viewers.

 <center>